Lucy Dacus - Thumbs

 your family.

-Like that is at the core, like a very human, wonderful exchange.
+at the core, like, a very human and wonderful exchange.
+But, yeah,

 family, blood,